yolish/virtual_gnn_rpr/README.md

-## Virtual Reglative Pose Regression with Camera Pose Auto-Encoders (PAEs) and Graph Neural Networks (GNNs)
+## Virtual Relative Pose Regression with Camera Pose Auto-Encoders (PAEs) and Graph Neural Networks (GNNs)

 ### Repository Overview

-This code implements:
+This code implements training and testing of multi-scene *virtual* pose regresors (RPRs) with a GNN architecture and [PAE encodings](https://github.com/yolish/camera-pose-auto-encoders).

-1. Training and testing of multi-scene virtual pose regresors (RPRs) with a GNN architecture and PAE encodings
+To learn more about PAEs, please refer to our ECCV22 paper and repository about [camera pose auto-encoders](https://github.com/yolish/camera-pose-auto-encoders)

 ### Prerequisites

 In order to run this repository you will need:
 1. Python3 (tested with Python 3.7.7)
 1. PyTorch deep learning framework (tested with version 1.0.0)
 1. Use torch==1.4.0, torchvision==0.5.0